LostNintendoHistory/lostnintendohistory.github.io/DS-TV-OUT.md

 The final, production-ready board contains a DAC (Digital to Analogue Converter) which turns the 10 bits digital signal at 16.7 MHz provided by the DS Lite into a proper analogue signal.
-This signal then goes through an amplifier and it's ready to be delivered to your nearest TV trough composite video.
+This signal then goes through an operational amplifier and it's ready to be delivered to your nearest TV trough composite video.